 Furuto earned a Bachelor of Science degree in accounting from Santa Clara University.

 Vice President, Human Resources

 Liane J. George is the vice president of Human Resources for United Launch Alliance (ULA).
 In this role, George is responsible for directing all human resources functions including talent management, labor relations, security and emergency services, compensation and benefits, learning management, organizational development and HR operations.

 She received her Bachelor of Science degree in business administration from State University of New York at Oswego and her master’s degree in human resources from the University of Pennsylvania.
 She also completed several leadership development programs including HR Leadership Programs at Lockheed Martin and the Corporate Executive Board.

-Mark Peller is the program manager for major development at United Launch Alliance (ULA), and in this position is responsible for development of Vulcan.
-Vulcan is ULA’s future launch system that builds upon ULA’s extensive Atlas and Delta heritage to provide a competitive product offering to serve a broad spectrum of markets.
+Mark Peller is the vice president of Vulcan development at United Launch Alliance (ULA), and in this position is responsible for development of Vulcan.
+Vulcan is ULA’s future launch system that builds upon the ULA’s extensive Atlas and Delta heritage to provide a competitive product offering to serve a broad spectrum of markets.
 As the program manager, Peller has overall responsibility for developing the launch vehicle and the supporting capabilities required across the supply chain as well as ULA’s production and launch operations to meet the program’s objectives.